headslive/web/wiki/faq/index.md

 So you can ask an annoying question.

+### <a id="branding"></a> Why is there no branding, logos, etc. in the OS?

+heads is intended as a distro for privacy-aware people.
+You don't want to go out with a system screaming "Hey, I'm using heads!!!".
+So an elegant and lean looking solution is there in the form of dark colours and a lovely wallpaper.

 ### <a id="where-to-get-help"></a> Where do I get help for using heads?

 Please don't ask for help on the bugtracker.
 You can get help and talk